The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Cetus

-In Greek mythology, Cetus, the sea monster, was sent to dine on Andromeda while she was chained to a rock as a sacrifice.
+In Greek mythology, Cetus was the sea monster sent to feast on Andromeda.
 Cetus is located below Pisces and is visible in late fall and winter.
-Cetus is a large constellation taking up 1,231 square degrees and is the 4th largest constellation in the night sky.
+It is the 4th largest constellation, covering 1,231 square degrees.

 Perseus